lruslan/ansible-eos/README.md

 eos_backup_on_change: true
 eos_backup_dir: {{ ansible_hostname }}

-# configures the username to use with ansible.  this variable is used
-# to configure the working environment on the EOS node
-eos_username: ansible

 # configures the working directory to use with Ansible for temporary
 # storage.  it defaults to /tmp and is overridden in vars/eos.yml
 eos_working_dir: /tmp